-- 6.7.3.
-Staff should not view any nude or semi-nude images reported to them, or copy, print or share the image under any circumstances.
-In referring any incident of sharing images, members of staff should describe the content of the images as reported to them. - 6.7.4.
-The DSL may, in exceptional circumstances, view images with the prior consent of the Head and only where: - 6.7.4.1. this is the only way to determine whether to involve other agencies due to lack of information about its content; - 6.7.4.2. it is necessary to report the image to a website or agency to have it taken down or support the pupil or parents in making a report; or - 6.7.4.3. a pupil has reported the image directly to a member of staff in circumstances where viewing the image is unavoidable or images have been found on the School's devices or network. - 6.7.5.
-Where viewing an image unavoidable: - 6.7.5.1. viewing should take place on School premises wherever possible; - 6.7.5.2. the image should be viewed by a person of the same sex as the person alleged to be shown in the image (where this is known); - 6.7.5.3. a senior member of staff should be present to monitor and support the person viewing the image.
-This member of staff does not need to view the image; - 6.7.5.4. full details of the viewing must be recorded in the School's safeguarding records, including who was present, the date and time.
-The nature of the image and the reasons for viewing it; - 6.7.5.5.
-Any member of staff who views an indecent image should be given appropriate support. - 6.7.6.
-If any device needs to be confiscated (for example, in order to view the image or to pass evidence to the appropriate authority), they should be turned off and locked away securely until they are required. - 6.7.7.
+Staff should not view any nude or semi-nude images reported to them, or copy, print or share, store or save the image, or ask a pupil to share or download it under any circumstances.
+In referring any incident of sharing images, members of staff should describe the content of the images as reported to them.
+If a member of staff has already viewed the imagery by accident, they must report this to the DSL.

+The DSL may, in exceptional circumstances, view images with the prior consent of the Head and only where:

+- this is the only way to determine whether to involve other agencies due to lack of information about its content; - it is necessary to report the image to a website or agency to have it taken down or support the pupil or parents in making a report; or - a pupil has reported the image directly to a member of staff in circumstances where viewing the image is unavoidable or images have been found on the School's devices or network.

+Where viewing an image unavoidable:

+- viewing should take place on School premises wherever possible; - the image should be viewed by a person of the same sex as the person alleged to be shown in the image (where this is known); - a senior member of staff should be present to monitor and support the person viewing the image.
+This member of staff does not need to view the image; - full details of the viewing must be recorded in the School's safeguarding records, including who was present, the date and time.
+The nature of the image and the reasons for viewing it; - Any member of staff who views an indecent image should be given appropriate support.

+If any device needs to be confiscated (for example, in order to view the image or to pass evidence to the appropriate authority), they should be turned off and locked away securely until they are required.

 If any electronic device that is prohibited by the school rules has been seized and the member of staff has reasonable grounds to suspect that it contains evidence in relation to an offence, or that it contains a pornographic image of a child or an extreme pornographic image, the device will be given to the police.

-- 6.7.8.
 If external agencies do not need to be involved, the School must consider the deletion of any images.
 Pupils should be asked to delete images themselves and to confirm that this has been done.
-Members of staff should not search devices to delete images. - 6.7.9.
-If images have been shared online and now cannot be deleted by the person who shared them, the School should consider reporting the images to the relevant web host or service provider (if an option is provided) or contacting the Internet Watch Foundation or ChildLine (if the website does not provide this option). - 6.7.10.
-Where a pupil receives unwanted images, the School should advise the pupil and his / her parents of options that may be available to block the sender or to change the pupil's mobile phone number or email address. - 6.7.11.
-The UK Council for Child Internet Safety's Note Sharing nudes and seminudes: advice for education settings working with children and young people (2020) contains details of support agencies and provides further information for schools on how to respond to incidents of sexting. - 6.7.12.
+Members of staff should not search devices to delete images.

+If images have been shared online and now cannot be deleted by the person who shared them, the School should consider reporting the images to the relevant web host or service provider (if an option is provided) or contacting the Internet Watch Foundation or ChildLine (if the website does not provide this option).

+Where a pupil receives unwanted images, the School should advise the pupil and his / her parents of options that may be available to block the sender or to change the pupil's mobile phone number or email address.

+The UK Council for Child Internet Safety's Note Sharing nudes and semi-nudes: advice for education settings working with children and young people (2020) contains details of support agencies and provides further information for schools on how to respond to incidents of sexting.

 Advice for pupils is available at: